Optional · Opt-in · You’re in control

 Shipping order, transparently.

 Every Last.fm feature, in the order we’re building them.
 Updated as work lands.
-White means done and on TestFlight; orange means actively in development; gray means planned and queued.
+White means done and shipped; orange means actively in development; gray means planned and queued.
 No vapor.

 -